The 12 Best Boone NC Christmas Tree Farms (2024)

 This Boone NC farm has dedicated themselves to growing some of the finest Fraser Fir Christmas trees that money can buy.

-As a cut-your-own Christmas Tree farm in NC, the Appalachian Christmas Mountain Farm has trees ranging from tabletop size up to 12 feet tall.
+As a cut-your-own Christmas Tree farm in NC, the Appalachian Christmas Mountain Farm has trees ranging from 4-9 feet tall.

 Their friendly staff will guide you as you walk or ride to pick your own tree from thousands available in the fields.
 They’ll cut and trim your new Christmas tree, transport it back to your vehicle, and even load it for you.